NZDF is investigating the environmental impact of the historical use of firefighting foams containing substances known as PFAS.

 Firefighting foams have been integral to maintaining safety for travellers, air crews and firefighters in the aviation environment internationally, and also in the maritime space.
 They have been used to quickly extinguish liquid fuel fires on airfields in emergency situations and for emergency training.

-Foams used by NZDF since 2002 have not contained PFOS or PFOA, according to advice received from our suppliers.
+Foams used by NZDF since 2002 have not contained PFOS or PFOA above trace levels, according to advice received from our suppliers.

 The Ministry for Environment is co-ordinating an all-of Government response to the issue of potential environmental contamination from the historical use of firefighting foams that contained specific PFAS compounds.
 As part of this NZDF is undertaking testing of ground and surface water at Ohakea and Woodbourne air bases and at neighbouring properties to understand the presence of PFAS in the environment.
 Preliminary investigations are also underway at Whenuapai Air Base and Devonport Naval Base.

-Testing at Ohakea and Woodbourne bases has shown the presence of PFAS compounds above recently adopted interim New Zealand guidelines.
-Testing of properties around those bases has identified seven properties where water used for drinking contains PFAS compounds above the interim drinking water guideline.
+Testing at Ohakea and Woodbourne bases has shown the presence of PFAS compounds above recently adopted interim guidelines.

 Bases where firefighting training has been carried out but where the drinking-water is sourced remotely (eg Whenuapai, Hobsonville and Devonport) are the next priority for investigation.